What is hospice care?

 Where is hospice care given?

-Sometimes, hospice care is given as in-patient care at a freestanding hospice house or at a hospital with hospice services.
+Sometimes, hospice care is in-patient care at an in-patient facility, such as a freestanding hospice house, nursing home or at a hospital with hospice services.
 Some people prefer to get hospice care in these settings and sometimes, certain situations prevent someone from staying at home.

 The hospice care team

-- Registered nurse who usually visits 1-2 times a week (or more depending on the need) and is available by phone 24 hours a day, 7 days a week
+- Registered nurse who usually visits 1-2 times a week or more, depending on the need (consultation with a nurse is available by phone 24 hours a day, 7 days a week)

-- Home health aide(s) (who can help with personal care up to 2 hours a day)
+- Home health aide(s) who can help with personal care

 - Social worker